kdave/btrfs-progs/Documentation/btrfs-rescue.rst

 .. note::
-   Since **chunk-recover** will scan the whole device, it will be very slow especially executed on a large device.
+   Since :command:`chunk-recover` will scan the whole device, it will be very slow especially executed on a large device.

 fix-device-size <device>